LuMarans30/AstralSafeServer/README.md

 <br />
 <br />

-You can also access to a simple web interface by searching http://localhost:8080
+You can also access to a simple web interface by going to http://localhost:8080

 <br />